 It’s been a long time coming, but Ace Hotel is finally launching in Australia—with Sydney as its first Aussie home.

 If you’re into boutique hotels, you’ll be familiar with the very cool Ace Hotel chain.
-Kicked off in Seattle in 1999 by the late hotelier Alex Calderwood, Ace Hotel changed the game for luxury hotels—it was less Four Seasons, Hilton and Marriot, and more like hanging out in a rockstar’s tricked out warehouse apartment.
-At Ace, rooms feature record players and vintage furniture, local artists’ murals and a mini-bar packed with local snacks and explorer necessities (like 2-minute noodles for that hungry but don’t want to spoil dinner vibe you get after exploring a city all day).
+Kicked off in Seattle in 1999 by the late hotelier Alex Calderwood, Ace Hotel changed the game for luxury hotels—it was less Four Seasons, Hilton, and Marriot, and more like hanging out in a rockstar’s tricked out warehouse apartment.
+At Ace, rooms feature record players and vintage furniture, local artists’ murals, and a mini-bar packed with local snacks and explorer necessities (like two-minute noodles for that hungry-but-don’t-want-to-spoil-dinner vibe you get after exploring a city all day).

 Without forgoing luxury, Ace has a solid rep for upping the ante on culture—drawing the essence of the thumping city it calls home inwards.
 Each location has a calendar packed with parties and events.
 Ace Hotel Palm Springs features a swim club and plays host to Coachella parties each April.
-The New York outpost features its own Opening Ceremony store, and Downtown LA has a huge 1600-seat gothic-style theatre.
+Back in the day, the New York outpost featured its own Opening Ceremony store, and Downtown LA currently features a huge 1600-seat gothic-style theatre.